-A review of traditional English grammar, with an introduction to transformational-generative techniques.
+A review of English grammar and syntax with attention to stylistics and classroom instruction.
 Even years.

 The period courses in English literature (ENGL 464-470) explore a variety of genres and authors representing each literary "period" listed.
 Though the emphasis is on the reading of primary works, students also apply a variety of interpretive approaches to the literature.